vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_client.md

 **Prerequisites**

-- You are running vCenter Server 6.5.0d or later.
+- You are running vCenter Server 6.7 or vCenter Server 6.5.0d or later.
 The vSphere Integrated Containers view does not function with earlier versions of vCenter Server 6.5.0.
 - You installed the HTML5 plug-in for vSphere Integrated Containers.
 - Make sure that your virtual infrastructure meets the requirements for VCH deployment.
 For information about virtual infrastructure requirements, see [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).